quadcontrol/quadcontrol.github.io/docs/identification/lift_constant.md

 }
 ```

-As etapas para coletar um dado são as seguintes:
+As etapas para coletar os dados são as seguintes:

 1. Garanta que a bateria do drone está carregada
 2. Prenda o drone no dispositivo e zere a balança presionando o botão `T`